 You can use other people's mail-outs for publicity.
-Approach local Churches, community organisations and businesses that do regular mail-outs and ask if they would mind including a sheet advertising your event in their next one.
+Approach local churches, community organisations and businesses which do regular mail-outs and ask if they would mind including a sheet advertising your event in their next one.
 Alternatively, ask them to send a copy of the poster to their email address lists.

 Below you will find a sample press release, which you can download and use as a template to write your own.
 Simply add in the details of your event, and change the parts in bold by entering your own details.

 You could send this press release to your local radio station or newspaper by contacting their newsdesk – this information is usually available online.

 With enough advance notice, you can chase up the editors of newsletters even vaguely linked to your area, or your area of interest.

 Ask them to promote the Montgomery Trust Lecture in their next issue.
 It could be the newsletter of a school, a local association, an arts, music or history group in your area or a similar group in the next town or suburb.

 Use a simple design to create a poster and flyer to promote your event, including information about the lecture, a photograph of the lecturer, the theme and details of where the lecture is being held, how to attend, the date and time and contact information.

 Local shops and cafés may be prepared to display your information in their window.
 Also be sure to approach libraries, schools, universities and offices with noticeboards.